JS1936/PubgAPI-Java/README.md

 ## Areas for Improvement ##
 * Efficient memory usage/storage
-* Consistent organization of classes
 * Readability / simplicity
+    * Removal of unneeded code and/or comments
     * Clarity with naming
+    * Brevity / clarity of commit messages
+    * Inclusion of dates when making updates
-* Removal of unneeded code and/or comments
+    * Consistent organization of classes
+* API request process
     * Ease of API request --> project request transference (currently is unclear and likely labor-intensive for outside viewer)
     * Current state of API requests is very limited in how the request can vary
 * Comprehensiveness and speed of testcases
-* Brevity/clarity of commit messages
-* Inclusion of dates when making updates